Mushroom-Daemon/doks/content/docs/2_the_big_ones/prospect.md

 Colin's notes on this one.
 Also maybe S.B.

 ASK customers what is important to them about your product.
 Test different emotional appeals and see which on works.

+incentives:
+  1. figure out what people really care about—not what they say they do
+  2. incentivize on what is valuable to them and cheap to you
+  3. pay attention to how people respond; keep experimenting
+  4. switch from adversarial to cooperative incentives (whatever that means)
+  5. never ever think people will do something because it's the "right" thing to do people will ALWAYS game the system; applaud their creativity